njsfield/Weather-App/README.md

 ## Contributors

 Feel free to submit feedback, pull and & customise!
+Thanks:)

 ## View on Codepen